scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Endpoint**: An endpoint is the start or the end of a SCION path, as defined in {{RFC9473}}.

 **Forwarding Key**: A symmetric key that is shared between the control service (control plane) and the routers (data plane) of an AS.
-It is used to authenticate Hop Fields in the end-to-end SCION path.
+It authenticates Hop Fields in the end-to-end SCION path.
 The forwarding key is an AS-local secret and is not shared with other ASes.

 **Forwarding Path**: A complete end-to-end path between two SCION endpoints which is used to transmit packets in the data plane.
 Endpoints can create one with a combination of up to three path segments (an up segment, a core segment, and a down segment).